 You might think a pergola is a pergola.
 It is not.
 They range from ugly to really ugly to stunningly beautiful.
-As I found out this winter while searching for one for my backyard.
-If you’re looking for the stunningly beautiful type, here are 10 great options to inspire you.
+If you're looking for the stunningly beautiful type, here are 10 great options to inspire you.

 Here's the thing with Canada.
 As soon as spring hits, the catalogues and flyers start showing up in the mail with pictures of happy families standing around a grill grinning like lunatics.
 In some photos they're sitting stiffly on outdoor furniture with sweaty glasses of lemonade in their hands.
 Everything look shiny and clean and wonderful.